 Obsessive-Compulsive Disorder (OCD)

-It is a psychological disorder in which people experience recurring, unwanted thoughts, ideas, or feelings (obsessions).
+OCD is a psychological disorder in which people experience recurring, unwanted thoughts, ideas, or feelings (obsessions).
 They feel compelled to perform something repeatedly to get rid of the thoughts (compulsions).
-Repetitive behaviors like hand washing, cleaning and checking on objects, and mental acts like (counting) or other activities can substantially interfere with a person’s daily activities and social interactions.
-A persistent mark the Obsessive-compulsive disorder, a chronic anxiety state.
+Repetitive behaviors like hand washing, cleaning and checking on objects, and other psychological acts and activities are a persistent mark of the obsessive-compulsive disorder.

-However many individuals who do not have Obsessive-Compulsive Disorder also experience upsetting thoughts or repetitive activities.
-But OCD patients have inflexible actions and intrusive, recurring thoughts since when the behaviors are not good enough, it frequently generates a tremendous deal of distress, which is frequently accompanied by a particular fear of terrible consequences.
-A cycle of recurrent obsessions and compulsions catch many OCD sufferers; here, we’ll quickly touch on both.
+Many individuals who do not have OCD also experience upsetting thoughts or repetitive activities.
+However, OCD patients have inflexible actions and intrusive, recurring thoughts.
+When the behaviors are not carried out, they frequently generate a tremendous amount of distress, which is frequently accompanied by a particular fear of terrible consequences.
+Many OCD sufferers are caught in a cycle of recurrent obsessions and compulsions.

 OCD Obsessions: